IBMStockTrader/stocktrader-operator/helm-charts/stocktrader/README.md

 ## Prerequisites

 The user must install and configure (or point to existing installations of) the following dependencies:
-* A relational database, such as IBM DB2
+* A relational (JDBC-compliant) database, such as IBM DB2

 The following dependencies are optional:
-* An MQ product, such as IBM MQ Advanced for Developers (enables notifications)
+* IBM MQ Advanced for Developers (enables notifications)
 * IBM Operational Decision Manager (enables loyalty level determination)
-* IBM Cloudant (enables account metadata), or a generic CouchDB
+* IBM Cloudant (enables account metadata)
-* A Kafka product, such as IBM Event Streams (enables Trade History and its return-on-investment calculation)
+* IBM Event Streams (enables Trade History and its return-on-investment calculation)
 * Mongo DB (enables Trade History and its return-on-investment calculation)
 * Redis (enables stock quote caching)